thaggie/thaggie.github.io/_posts/2016-04-05-react-and-redux.markdown

 const { selectedSubreddit, postsBySubreddit } = state.present
 ```

-Similarly by embedding asynchronous calls in the actions where again the `getState` function of [redux-thunk] returns the global application state it make their code brittle to changes and awkward for unit testing when you're wanting to test the reducer / actions in isolation from the usage environment (the state paths will be wrong).
+Similarly by embedding asynchronous calls in the actions where again the `getState` function of [redux-thunk] returns the global application state makes the code brittle to changes and awkward for unit testing when you're wanting to test the reducer / actions in isolation from the usage environment (the state paths will be wrong).

 Also if you want to re-use any of these [Smart Components][smart-components] or asynchronous action factories in other projects you're out of luck it the state paths aren't identical.